waiwera/waiwera/doc/user/methods.rst

 Here :math:`k` is effective permeability normal to the face, :math:`k_r` is relative permeability, :math:`\mu` is viscosity, :math:`P` is pressure, :math:`\mathbf{g}` is the gravity vector, :math:`K` is rock heat conductivity and :math:`h` is enthalpy. :math:`\hat{n}` is the unit vector normal to the face, and :math:`\bar{\rho}_p` is the effective phase density on the face.

 The normal gradients of pressure and temperature are evaluated by finite differencing across the phase, i.e. taking the difference between the values in the cells on either side of the face and dividing by the distance between the cell centres.
-This "two-point flux approximation" relies on the assumption that the mesh satisfies the "orthogonality criterion", i.e. that the line joining the cell centres is orthogonal to the face.
+This "two-point flux approximation" relies on the assumption that the mesh satisfies the "orthogonality criterion", i.e. that the line joining the cell centres is orthogonal to the face (see :ref:`mesh_orthogonality`).

 When evaluating the phase fluxes using equation :eq:`flux`, the flow quantities :math:`k_r`, :math:`\rho_p`, :math:`\mu`, :math:`X_c^p` and :math:`h_p` are "upstream weighted", i.e. their values are taken from the cell upstream from the face.
 This is needed for numerical stability.
 The rock permeability :math:`k` and heat conductivity :math:`K` on the face are evaluated using harmonic weighting of the values in the cells on either side of the face.